Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Capture four-eyes release with timestamped sign-off Has a second authorised releaser approved the payment file with documented review scope (vendor list reviewed, total amount confirmed, OFAC + AML clearance verified)?
+Capture four-eyes release with timestamped sign-off Has a second authorised releaser approved the payment file with documented review scope (vendor list reviewed, total amount confirmed, sanctions and AML clearance verified)?
 Human Auditor

-SOX 404 ICFR principle + COSO 2013 framework; auditor reperformance under PCAOB AS 2201; releaser must document scope of review (not just the dollar amount) - capture explicit verification that sanctions screening and AML monitoring were performed and cleared; Big-4 audit Helix / ASM / Halo / Clara extracts release-event data for substantive testing
+This rests on the SOX 404 ICFR principle within the COSO 2013 framework, with auditor reperformance under PCAOB AS 2201; the releaser must document the scope of review rather than just the dollar amount, capturing explicit verification that sanctions screening and AML monitoring were performed and cleared; the Big-4 audit tools (Helix, ASM, Halo, Clara) extract release-event data for substantive testing

 Decision Record